Cincinnati Bengals vs. Las Vegas Raiders NFL Wild Card Round Odds, Plays and Insights for January 15, 2022

 Over/under insights

-- Cincinnati's games this season have gone over 49 points nine of 18 times.
+- Cincinnati and its opponents have combined to score more than 49 points in nine of 18 games this season.

-- Saturday's total is 0.1 points lower than the two team's combined 49.1 points per game average.

-- The 47.9 combined points per game that these two squads have allowed this season are 1.1 fewer than the 49 total in this contest.
+- The two teams combine to score 49.1 points per game, 0.1 more than the over/under in this contest.

+- These two squads combine to allow 47.9 points per game, 1.1 fewer than this contest's over/under.

-- The average total in Bengals games this season is 46.2, 2.8 points fewer than Saturday's over/under of 49.
+- The average total in Bengals games this season is 46.2, 2.8 points fewer than Saturday's total of 49.

-- In 2021, games involving the Raiders have averaged a total of 48.1 points, 0.9 fewer than this game's set over/under.
+- The 48.1 PPG average total in Raiders games this season is 0.9 points fewer than this game's over/under.

 Bengals stats and trends

-- The Bengals have covered the spread once this season when favored by 5.5 points or more (in three chances).
+- This season, the Bengals have just one ATS win in three games as a favorite of 5.5 points or more.

-- Cincinnati's games this year have gone over the point total in 44.4% of its opportunities (eight times in 18 games with a set point total).
+- Cincinnati has hit the over in 44.4% of its opportunities this year (eight times over 18 games with a set point total).

+- The Bengals put up 27.1 points per game, comparable to the 25.8 per matchup the Raiders give up.

-- When Cincinnati scores more than 25.8 points, it is 8-1 against the spread and 7-1 overall.
+- Cincinnati is 8-1 against the spread and 7-1 overall this season when the team scores more than 25.8 points.

-- Cincinnati is 6-5 against the spread and 7-4 overall when the team piles up more than 337.2 yards.
+- Cincinnati is 6-5 against the spread and 7-4 overall when the team amasses more than 337.2 yards.

-- The Bengals have turned the ball over 21 times this season, six more turnovers than the Raiders have forced (15).
+- This year, the Bengals have turned the ball over 21 times, six more than the Raiders' takeaways (15).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Raiders.